Skip to content

 Cluster-level metrics are shown from Kubernetes > [Cluster] > Metrics.

-That page also includes namespace-level usage details, including namespace type, related app instance, pod and container counts, restart totals, and CPU and memory usage per namespace.
+That page also includes namespace-level usage details, including namespace type, related app instance, pod and container counts, restart totals, CPU and memory usage, and persistent volume storage usage per namespace.

 Monitoring with third-party service